 The number of people who die by their own hand every year is equivalent to the number of people who overdose on prescription pain killers.
 And while drug overdoses are decreasing, suicides increased by more than 10% from 2014 to 2017.

 Press coverage or public debate about the matter does not exist.
 No lawsuits, no marches, no congressional hearings.
 Just silence.

 It’s as if tens of thousands of Americans simply vanish every year.

 An Overview of Suicide in The United States

 The statistics are sobering.

-On average, 129 Americans commit suicide every day.
+On average, 129 Americans die from suicide every day.
 That’s one death by suicide every 12 minutes.
 It’s the tenth leading cause of death in the United States.
-More than twice as many people die by suicide than by homicide.
+More than twice as many people die from suicide than by homicide.